About Your Library

 Public computers are available for patron use throughout the building.
 Please be sure to have your library card with you to sign up for the computers.
 If you do not have a library card, you may temporarily request a one-time use guest card.
 Be sure to bring a valid ID with you at that time.

-The first two pages of printing are free with subsequent pages costing $0.15 per page.
-CD-RWs may be purchased for $1 each.
-Flash drives are also available for $10 (1GB), $12 (2GB), and $14 (4GB).
+The first two pages of printing are free each day with subsequent pages costing $0.15 per page whether it is b&w or color printouts.
+CD and DVD-R/RWs may be purchased for $1 each.
+Flash drives are also available for $7 (1GB), $8.50 (2GB), $12 (4GB) and $14 (8GB).

-our computer lab's closing time.
+NOTE: Computers shut down 30 minutes prior to the library's posted closing time.
+Our reservation system also stops signing users onto our public computers 10 minutes to our computer lab's closing time.
 Please make sure you come in before that cutoff time if you wish to use the public computers.
-For our Internet Policy and Use Procedure,
+For more information, check out our Internet Policy and Use Procedure.

 Community & Board Room